-Pfizer and BioNTech to offer Covid vaccine to volunteers who got placebo
+Pfizer and BioNTech to offer COVID vaccine to volunteers who got placebo

 Trial participants who received the placebo will have two doses of the investigational vaccine reserved for them within the study, the companies said on the website.

-“The study doctor will follow the latest guidance from the U.S. Centers for Disease Control and Prevention and their local health authorities to offer the Vaccine Transition Option to participants in a prioritized manner,“ the companies said. — Reuters
+"The study doctor will follow the latest guidance from the U.S. Centers for Disease Control and Prevention and their local health authorities to offer the Vaccine Transition Option to participants in a prioritized manner," the companies said.
+(Reporting by Aakriti Bhalla in Bengaluru; Editing by Daniel Wallis)